 As a rule of thumb a coin toss decides who curls first.
 Even so, some Olympic events use the regulatory rule of win-loss records.

 Each player must release their stone before it crosses the 'hog'.
-The hog in kurling rules is a marker line.
+The hog in new age kurling rules is a marker line.
 Any foul throws should be immediately removed from play.

 The aim is to slide your 40 pound granite stones down the pitch so that they finish closest to the center of the target.
 Sweepers influence the path of the rocks by brushing and sweeping the ice ahead of the stone.